SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 <p class="warning"><strong>Note:</strong>Keep in mind Amazon charges approximately $1.30 USD per hour to run these instances, it is your responsibility to monitor your cloud usage and turn your VMs off when not in use!
 You will be billed for each hour (rounded up).</p>

-## Option 3 - Installing from Scratch
+## Option 4 - Installing from Scratch

-<p class="warning"><strong>Note:</strong> This is not for the faint of heart.
-We do not recommend you attempt to do this
+<p class="warning"><strong>Note:</strong>We do not recommend you attempt to do
-unless you a very familiar with Linux and comfortable with complex software configuration.
-We really recommend using the local VM in production and configure it to submit jobs to a real cluster since the Pegasus/Condor/Globus/SGE stack are difficult to setup correctly.</p>
+this unless you a familiar with Linux and a cloud/virtualization technology such as VirtualBox, OpenStack, Google Compute Engine, or Amazon Web Services.</p>

-This guide will be ported to this manual but for now the best instructions for setting up SeqWare from scratch can be found on our [Installing from Scratch guide](/docs/2a-installation-from-scratch/).
+This option leverages the excellent [Vagrant](http://www.vagrantup.com/)

 ## Next Steps